Does Abortion Reduce Maternal Deaths?

 Did Abortion Improve the Maternal Mortality Rate in the United States?

-If abortion saves lives, we would have seen a dramatic drop in the American maternal death rate during the years 1970-1974, beginning when some states were legalizing the procedure and ending the year after Roe v.
+If abortion saves lives, we would have seen a dramatic drop in the American maternal death rate (which includes women who die from abortion) during the years 1970-1974.
+This time period includes when some states were legalizing the procedure.
+It ends the year after Roe v.
 Wade, as the situation stabilized.

 maternal mortality rate US